FuturICT2/fin4-core/server/README.md

 | GET |  /wapi/session     |  -   | Gets the current session.|
 | GET | /wapi/tokens | - | Fetches all fin4 tokens. |

+All /wapi/ requests need to provide the session cookie to the server, which was returned with the /wapi/login, in order to be correctly authenticated.

 In order to start communicating with the server one needs to perform the following API requests
 -